Efficient Detection of Communities with Significant Overlaps in Networks: Partial Community Merger Algorithm: Benchmarking

-Figure~\ref{fig:nmi}(a) compares the performance of OSLOM~\cite{Lancichinetti:2011gn} and PCMA on synthetic networks with different intra-community edge densities.
-Results of SLPA are not shown because the method cannot detect homeless vertices.
+Fig.~\ref{fig:nmi}(a) compares the performance of DEMON, OSLOM, BIGCLAM, and PCMA on synthetic networks with different intra-community edge densities.
+Results of SLPA are not shown because the method cannot detect isolated vertices.

+DEMON failed to detect communities generated by this benchmark as values of the NMI and Omega Index are almost zero.
+As discussed in Sec.~\ref{sec:introduction}, a main reason is that the misclassified vertices invalidate the similarity measure in DEMON which is based on the overlap between two communities.
+Fig.~\ref{fig:c_before_step_3} shows an example of a merged community containing two times more misclassified vertices than true members.
+It indicates clearly that a similarity measure capable of tracing the different importance of vertices in a merged community, such as the one used in PCMA, is essential for the effectiveness of the merger.

 The accuracy of OSLOM depends strongly on the number of iterations.
 We use the default value $r=10$ suggested in Ref.~\cite{Lancichinetti:2011gn}, unless specified otherwise.
-For PCMA, it is sensitive to the intra-community edge density $p$ because it affects the existence of partial communities, which is a criterion for the applicability of PCMA (see Sec.~\ref{subsec:applicability}).
+BIGCLAM and PCMA are shown to be sensitive to the intra-community edge density $p$.
+For PCMA, it is because $p$ affects the existence of partial communities, which is a criterion for the applicability of PCMA (see Sec.~\ref{subsec:applicability}).
 In the benchmark model, the probability $p$ promotes partial communities.
 PCMA works well when

 where $(\left<s\right>-1)p$ is the expected number of neighbors of a member and $\left<k_{nn}\right>$ is the expected number of edges of a neighbor connecting to other neighbors of the member.
-The neighbors start to be strongly connected, i.e. partial communities emerge, when $\left<k_{nn}\right> \geq 2$.
-From Fig.~\ref{fig:nmi}(a), PCMA performs better than OSLOM for $p \geq 0.28$, corresponding to $\left<k_{nn}\right> \geq 2.78$ for the case of $\left<s\right>=40$.
+The neighbors start to be strongly connected, i.e. partial communities emerge, when $\left<k_{nn}\right> \geqslant 2$.
+From Fig.~\ref{fig:nmi}(a), PCMA performs better than OSLOM for $p > 0.28$, corresponding to $\left<k_{nn}\right> > 2.78$ for the case of $\left<s\right>=40$.